achendev/justcode/README.md

             *   `Alt + A`: Switch to the profile tab on the left (loops around).
             *   `Alt + S`: Switch to the profile tab on the right (loops around).

-    > **Note on Shortcuts:** If the `Alt + O` shortcut to open the extension doesn't work, you may need to set or reset it.
+    > **Note on Shortcuts:** If the `Alt + ↑` shortcut to open the extension doesn't work, you may need to set or reset it.
 Go to `chrome://extensions/shortcuts` in your browser, find the "JustCode Extension", and assign your preferred shortcut for the "Open JustCode Popup" action.

 ## ↩️ Automatic Rollback